 Italian Influence: Zucchini has been a staple in the Mediterranean diet for thousands of years.
 It is called courgette in many European countries.
 The use of zucchini in soups, therefore, would have likely arisen from the Italian and French traditions in which simple, vegetable-based soups were very popular.

-Seasonal Cooking: In many farming villages, especially in Italy and southern France, cooks would have utilized the copious summer harvests of zucchini.
+Seasonal Cooking: In many farming villages, especially in Italy and southern France, cooks would have utilised the copious summer harvests of zucchini.
 They would have mixed those vegetables with other seasonal ingredients such as herbs (like basil, thyme, or parsley), onions, garlic, and sometimes potatoes, to create a thick, light soup.
 These soups would have been nutritious as well as easy to prepare, especially during the summer when zucchini was readily available.

 Evolution of Zucchini Soup: